How To Raise A Concern

 - Download and complete the 4Cs form and submit it to a receptionist

 If your concern is very serious, or you are unhappy about the way in which your concern is being dealt with, you can make a formal complaint.
-This can be done by raising it with the General Manager or if preferred contact NHS England.
+This can be done by raising it with the complaints team or if preferred contact NHS England.

 Royal Primary Care,

-Phone the Practice and ask to speak with the Practice Officer
+Or you can phone the Practice and ask to speak with the Deputy Practice Manager

 Alternatively you can ask NHS England to look into your concerns who are contactable in the following ways;